vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 In case FEC is not supported, FEC_FLR and FEC_FLR_PREDICTED fields will display "N/A" in the corresponding entry.

 ## 6 Acknowledgements
-Thanks to Prince and Cameron from Microsoft for sharing the details of Predicted FEC FLR algorithm.
+Thanks to Prince and Cameron from Microsoft for sharing the details of the predicted FEC FLR algorithm and the mapping of port speed to interleaving factor.